-In a medium-sized saucepan, add 6 Tbsp cornstarch, 1 1/3 cup sugar, 1/4 teaspoon salt, and 1 1/2 cups water, and whisk to combine.
+In a medium saucepan, add 6 tablespoons cornstarch, 1 1/3 cup sugar, 1/4 teaspoon salt, and 1 1/2 cups water, and whisk to combine.
 Bring to a boil on medium heat, whisking constantly.
-Let simmer for 1 minute.
-The mixture will begin to thicken.
+Let simmer for a minute or two until the mixture begins to thicken.

 Remove from heat and stir in the lemon juice, lemon zest, and butter.

-4 Prepare cornstarch mixture to help fortify the meringue: In a small saucepan, whisk together 1 Tbsp cornstarch and 1/3 cup of cold water until the cornstarch dissolves.
+In a small saucepan, whisk together 1 tablespoon cornstarch and 1/3 cup of cold water until the cornstarch dissolves.
 Heat on medium heat and whisk until the mixture bubbles and thickens.
 Remove from heat and set aside.

 Once the egg whites are frothy, slowly add in the sugar and cream of tartar, a spoonful at a time.
 Beat until the egg whites form soft peaks.